dubiacc/website/articles/en/nfp/index.md

 >
 > -- [Casti Conubii, 54](https://archive.is/boRjM#selection-695.170-695.411).

-Now, the sedevacantist Bishop Pivarunas (CMRI), argues that "NFP is not a deliberate frustration, as the timing of NFP cannot be perfect" - while partially true, he makes no distinction between unintentional and intentional NFP.
+Now, the sedevacantist Bishop Pivarunas (CMRI) argues that 'NFP is not a deliberate frustration, as the timing of NFP cannot be perfect.'
+While this statement holds partial truth, he makes no distinction between unintentional and intentional NFP.
 He completely ignores that it was definitely seen as sinful by the Sacred Penitentiary in the 1880s:

 > Q1: Whether married couples may have intercourse during such sterile periods
 > without committing mortal or venial sin?